 What makes you a better record label?

 We have simple terms, don't control the artist through 360 contracts, and work as a team to promote the music.
-It's not just the artist's reputation that is being built, it is also the record label and the producer's.
-So we take pride in everything we do.
+It's not just the artist's reputation that is being built, it is also our reputation.
+We take pride in everything we do.

 Tell me more about the process.